 During the post-credits cutscene of Jet Set Radio, DJ Professor K suggests that the problems involving Rudie life and street gang wars are essentially perpetual, sharing his belief that another group will wish to gain control of Shibuya once again.

-Steam game Dark Matterends abruptly with a text ending that provides absolutely no closure right in the middle of the game because the dev team ran out of money and apparently decided to release the unfinished game anyway.
+The original release of Steam game Dark Matterended abruptly with a text ending that provides absolutely no closure right in the middle of the game because the dev team ran out of money and apparently decided to release the unfinished game anyway.

 The DS-exclusive ending that happens after the party fights the Dream Devourerer also cuts short right after the fight, with the final battle against Lavos never being shown.

 In Nine Hours, Nine Persons, Nine Doors, the Coffin Ending is the exact same as the True Ending, except it abruptly ends before you make it to the final room because the characters get stuck at the coffin.
 You need to see the Safe Ending in order to get the passcode to open it and rescue Snake.

 The 'Flower Knight' side story Drowtales, which ends with the titular knight going off into the world to get revenge on the creature that killed his family and kingdom.
 If he got his revenge, or died is never revealed, because no one knows.

 RPG World had a particularly horrendous non-end.
 The characters reach the final boss, begin fighting the final boss, and then... nothing.
 As it turns out, the creator just plain got tired of working on the comic and axed it.